 Smoke tests have a minimal load.
-Run them to verify that the script works well, the system functions under minimal load, and to gather baseline performance values.
+Run them to verify that the system works well under minimal load and to gather baseline performance values.

 In some testing conversation, smoke tests are also called shakeout tests.

 Teams should run smoke tests whenever a test script is created or updated.
-Smoke testing should also be done every time the application code is updated.
+Smoke testing should also be done whenever the relevant application code is updated.

 It's a good practice to run a smoke test as a first step, with the following goals:

 - Verify that your test script doesn't have errors.

 - Verify that your system doesn't throw any errors (performance or system related) when under minimal load.

 - Gather baseline performance metrics of your system’s response under minimal load.